30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 precision cutting with consistency

-With a 30 A tip using a 0.8 mm (0.030 in) orifice at 55–60 psi, you can expect a narrow, consistent kerf suitable for precision work on thin to moderate gauges, especially around 1/4 in mild steel.
+With a 30 A tip using a 0.8 mm (0.030 in) orifice at 55–60 psi, expect a narrow, consistent kerf that works well for precision jobs on thin to moderate gauges, especially around 1/4 in mild steel.
 You’ll hold kerf integrity by pairing amperage with proper pressure and maintaining steady travel speed.
-Too slow and heat input widens the kerf and raises dross; too fast and you’ll undercut edges.
-On mild steel and aluminum, you’ll typically see clean, square edges with minimal secondary processing.
-Target 1/4 in mild steel for the best balance of speed and edge refinement.

 Parameter Guidance